-1. RP-2 zoning is intended to provide optional methods of land development which encourage more imaginative solutions to environmental design problems.
-Residential areas thus established would be characterized by a unified building and site development program, open space for recreation and provision for commercial, religious, educational and cultural facilities which are integrated with the total project by unified architectural and open space treatment.
+- 1. RP-2 zoning is intended to provide optional methods of land development which encourage more imaginative solutions to environmental design problems.
+Residential areas thus established would be characterized by a unified building and site development program, open space for recreation and provision for commercial, religious, educational and cultural facilities which are integrated with the total project by unified architectural and open space treatment. - 2.
+Additionally, the zoning states that each development shall be compatible with the surrounding or adjacent zones.
+Such compatibility shall be determined by the Planning Commission by review of development plans.
+Staff maintains that RP-2 is the most appropriate zone for this development. - 3.
+It should be expected that the development's design will be consistent with the design principles called for it the TC-1 (Town Center) zoning.